npalm/docker-introduction/markdown/part3.md

 - Docker has a linking system that allows you to link multiple containers together and send connection information from one to another.
 - When containers are linked, information about a source container can be sent to a recipient container.
 - To establish links, Docker relies on the names of your containers.

-First we create a container for our database.
+- First we create a container for our database.
 ```
+# EXAMPLE ONLY
 docker run -d --name postgres <image> <command>
 ```
-Secondly we link our database to our web containter
+- Secondly we link our database to our web containter
 ```
+# EXAMPLE ONLY
 docker run -d --link postgres:db --name web <image> <command
 ```